Collab4exaNBody/exaDEM/doc/paper/joss/paper.md

 # DEM Background

 The `DEM` method, used to study granular media, falls within the scope of so-called N-body methods.
-It consists in numerically reproducing the evolution of a set of particles over time.
+It consists in numerically reproducing the evolution of a set of rigid particles over time.
 Time is discretized into time steps and at each time step n, we solve Newton's equation f=ma to deduce the acceleration for each particle and then calculate its velocity, which will give us the new positions at time n+1. "f" is computed from interaction between particules, i.e. contact interactions or external forces such as gravity.
 A usual numerical scheme used is the Velocity Verlet and to model contact interaction, Hooke is widely used.
 The DEM method allows to simulate rigid bodies with differents shape: from spherical particle to polyhedral particles.

 A crucial point for `DEM` simulation code is dicted by the need to figure out quickly the nearest neighbor particles to compute contact interactions.
 The common way to do it is to use the fuse between the linked cells method [@ciccotti1987simulation] and Verlet lists [@verlet1967computer] that limits the refresh rate of neighbor lists while optimizing the neighbor search using a cartesian grid of cells (complexity of N).